 Of course, this method was influenced by the world’s popular French fires during immigration.
 Therefore, almost everywhere that serves French fries in New Zealand also offers their traditional fries as well, and don’t hesitate to give them a try!

-As the name has suggested, the origin of this dish is from the Maori, and it’s called “Rewena Paraoa” in their tongue.
-This kind of bread is kind of rare today, you can only find it in farmer markets or specialty bakeries, but it’s definitely worth the search.
+As the name has suggested, the origin of this dish is from the Maori, and it’s called “Rewena Paraoa”.
+This kind of bread is quite rare today, you can only find it in farmer markets or specialty bakeries, but it’s definitely worth the search.

 The key ingredient that made the fame of this bread is “bug” – a cultural potato starter, and the remaining elements are the same as regular bread recipes, which are flour, sugar, baking soda, and salt.